-The Doctor of Nursing Practice program Adult Gerontology Primary Care Nurse Practitioner track offers specialized doctoral-level training for advanced practice nurses who have a bachelor’s degree.
-The program emphasizes clinical reasoning at the highest level, preparing graduates to be nursing leaders who deliver patient-centered care as members of interdisciplinary teams emphasizing evidence-based practice, quality improvement and informatics.
+The BSN to Doctor of Nursing Practice (DNP) program Adult Gerontology Primary Care Nurse Practitioner (AGNP) track offers RNs with a bachelor of science degree in nursing doctoral-level training to become an AGNP.
+The program emphasizes clinical reasoning at the highest level, preparing graduates to be nursing leaders who deliver patient-centered care as members of interdisciplinary teams emphasizing evidence-based practice, quality improvement, health policy/economics, and informatics.
+In addition, there are international clinical opportunities throughout the program.

 Coursework culminates in an evidence-based research project that provides opportunities for innovation and collaboration in areas such as patient-centered care, system influences on care providers, and population-focused healthcare.